DJ Got Us Fallin' in Love: Critical reception

 American rapper Pitbull's verse received mixed reception from critics.

-The song received mixed to positive reviews from critics, with criticism directed mainly towards its lack of originality.
+The song received mixed to positive reviews from critics, with criticism directed mainly towards its lack of originality and were divided Pitbull's rap verse, though some did praise its production and Usher's vocal performance.
 AllMusic's Andy Kellman noted the song as a stand-out from Versus, along with "Hot Tottie" and "There Goes My Baby".
 Bill Lamb of About.com gave the song three-and-a-half stars out of five, praising Usher's vocal delivery and the song's "memorable chorus".
 Lamb criticized Pitbull's appearance, writing that his verse is "tossed on as a commercial gimmick", while also writing that the song doesn't compare well to Usher's "OMG" (2010).
 Billboards Michael Menachem described Pitbull's verse as "energizing" and wrote that Usher's "high register fits seamlessly with dance beats".
 Despite citing the lyrics as repetitive, he thought that the song "should keep clubgoers moving for months to come".

 Sarah Rodman of Boston Globe depicted the song as a "dance thumper" and invites listeners to "lose themselves in the music".
-Los Angeles Times Jeff Weiss viewed the song as "generic" with Usher "singing generic paeans to a paramour’s eyes over a Eurovision-like Max Martin production".
+Los Angeles Times Jeff Weiss viewed the song as "generic" with Usher "singing generic paeans to a paramour's eyes over a Eurovision-like Max Martin production".
 Eric Henderson of Slant Magazine disapproved of the track as a whole, writing "'DJ Got Us Fallin' In Love' is, while indistinguishable from any other overdriving club banger, one of the only songs in which Usher Raymond acknowledges an aphrodisiac more powerful than his own ab musk".

-The song was included in the soundtrack of the 2013 American romance jukebox musical television film Lovestruck: The Musical.